 Better still, all the tools in this article are free for you to use.

-Self-publishing an ebook is free, fun and for some authors, it can be profitable.
+Self-publishing an ebook is free, fun and it can be profitable for some authors.
 Let’s look at what you will need to prepare and publish your ebook.

 Choose the best free ebook creator tools

 If you want to self-publish an ebook, it’s easy.

 The first stage is to write your book.